-5.1.3.1 Mitigation measures put in place for protection of aquatic biodiversity downstream of the proposed development.
+Mitigation measures put in place for protection of aquatic biodiversity downstream of the proposed development

 The study area is located in the Boyne River catchment.
-Considering the hydrological connectivity of the study area to the River Boyne and River Blackwater SAC, a site designated for a number of aquatic species (e.g. River Lamprey Lampetra fluviatilis and Atlantic Salmon Salmo salar), and the Boyne Coast and Estuary SAC, designated for a number of habitats (e.g. mudflats and sandflats), it would be prudent to apply safeguards to prevent siltation and other contamination of surface and groundwaters.
+Considering the hydrological connectivity of the study area to the River Boyne and River Blackwater SAC, a site designated for a number of aquatic species (e.g. River Lamprey and Atlantic Salmon), and the Boyne Coast and Estuary SAC, designated for a number of habitats (e.g. mudflats and sandflats), it would be prudent to apply safeguards to prevent siltation and other contamination of surface and groundwaters.
 There are a number of river crossings along the proposed route, particular care should be taken at these locations.
 All mitigation measures will be in line with industry Best Practice, such as CIRIA Guidance (Murnane et al., 2006) and will be reviewed by the appointed ECoW.

+5.2.
 Operational Phase Mitigation

 The magnitude, scale and significance of any operation impacts potentially affecting designated sites is limited within the project ZoI to effects on European sites.
-On this basis, all mitigation measures required to avoid significant adverse effects on European Sites has been addressed in full in the reporting to inform Appropriate Assessment (Inis, 2020), which accompanies the current planning application.
+On this basis, all mitigation measures required to avoid significant adverse effects on European sites are addressed in the NIS report for the project.